Frequently Asked Questions

 Does Acupuncture hurt?

-When done correctly acupuncture shouldn’t hurt.
+When done correctly Acupuncture shouldn’t hurt.
 However, many patients experience other sensations which are conducive to effective treatment.
-Many people feel sensations such as heaviness, a dull ache, tingling, rushing sensations or warmth.
-When treating pain conditions we may use trigger point or motor point needling.
-With these treatments the desired response is for the muscle to spasm and then release.
-Usually this will feel strange but should be relatively painless.
+Many people feel sensations such as heaviness, a dull ache, tingling, rushing sensations or warmth which all indicate positive therapeutic effects.

 What can Acupuncture treat?

 Acupuncture can treat many conditions, and for thousands of years has been utilized to treat any ailments the body presents.
-Currently acupuncture is being utilized with great success to treat pain and musculoskeletal conditions, but it can also be useful in treating indigestion, allergies, headaches, stress and anxiety.
-The World Health Organization currently has a list of 31 different conditions acupuncture is useful for treating.
+Currently Acupuncture is being utilized with great success to treat pain and musculoskeletal conditions, but it can also be useful in treating indigestion, allergies, headaches, stress and anxiety.
+The World Health Organization currently has a list of 31 different conditions Acupuncture is effective at treating.

 Do I need a referral from my doctor?